 - Lido Token Incentives: Using vested tokens distributed according to agreed milestones

-For delivering liquid staking solution we propose a following:
+For delivering liquid staking solution we propose the following:

-- 500,000 LDO tokens issued with vesting with 6 months cliff and 6 months vesting when Lido for Polygon manages to capture 2.5% of the staked MATIC supply
+- 100,000 LDO tokens issued with vesting with 2 year vesting when Lido for Polygon manages to capture 2.5% of the staked MATIC supply

 If the agreed KPIs are not reached, but the product is developed and delivered, we suggest the compensation of 100,000 $ to cover the basic development and audit costs.